How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 It was initially suggested the Latin letter Z was a Russian military symbol.
 But in recent days it has spread, and other theories about its meaning have emerged.

-The Russian Defense Ministry over the past week has posted a string of graphics with the Z on Instagram — the first such case, alongside the phrase beginning with a Z: “Za pobedu,” or “For victory.”
+The Russian Defense Ministry over the past week has posted graphics with the Z on Instagram — in the first such case, it appeared alongside the phrase “Za pobedu,” or “For victory.”
 And later, “For peace” and “For truth.”

-Many of the images coming out of Russia show an orange-and-black Z, the same colors found in a ribbon tied to the Order of Saint George, the highest battlefield award in Imperial Russia.
+Many of the images coming out of Russia show a Z in orange and black, the same colors found in a ribbon tied to the Order of Saint George, the highest battlefield award in Imperial Russia.
 It was established in 1769.

-The color combination was also the informal symbol of the Soviet Union’s victory over Nazi Germany in World War II, The Post reported, and was later widely used in 2014 by separatists as a way to show allegiance to Moscow during Russia’s annexation of Crimea.
+The color combination was also the informal symbol of the Soviet Union’s victory over Nazi Germany in World War II, The Washington Post reported, and was later widely used in 2014 by Ukrainian separatists as a way to show allegiance to Moscow during Russia’s annexation of Crimea.

-The St. George ribbons are ubiquitous in Russia, particularly in the weeks ahead of the Victory Day celebration on May 9.
-They have served as a powerful and effective unifying symbol under Putin, tying together support for the state and the country’s historic contribution to the defeat of fascism.
+The Saint George ribbons are ubiquitous in Russia, particularly in the weeks ahead of its Victory Day celebration on May 9.
+They have served as a powerful and effective unifying symbol under Putin, tying together support for the state and the country’s historic contribution to defeating fascism.

-Maria Snegovaya, a scholar of Russia’s domestic and foreign policy, argued the orange-and-black Z creates a link between the ongoing invasion and celebrations of the victory of World War II, which she said is understood as “the historic Russian fight against the West,” while bolstering the idea of Russia being “historically the winner.”
+Maria Snegovaya, a scholar of Russia’s domestic and foreign policy, said the orange-and-black Z creates a link between the ongoing invasion and celebrations of the victory in World War II, which she said is understood as “the historic Russian fight against the West.”
+It also bolsters the idea of Russia being “historically the winner,” she said.

 “It’s important for Putin to create this connection and build this quasi-ideology, which is not really well developed but it is definitely shaping — and whether it is successful remains to be seen,” she told The Post.